sachserf/framework/README.md

 ## A Metaphor on how to use a framework-project
 Writing a book is similar to writing an R-project.

-- First of all you will specify a title and make up a concept to work on: `framework::project_framework("path/2/your/new/project")`
+- First of all you will specify a title and make up a concept to work on:
+`framework::project_framework("path/2/your/new/project")`

 - Afterwards you don´t want to loose time and start writing your "chapters" (alias source-files).
-To create a link you should specify the chapters in your table of
+To create a link you should specify the chapters in your table of contents:
-contents: Add the path of your source-files within the file `make.R`.
+Add the path of your source-files to the file `make.R`.

 - At some point you want to print the book and see if you forgot something to mention:
 `source("make.R")`

-- Because you can not write an entire book without interruption you should comment the stage of your work in a README and be sure that you backup your files: Frequently edit the file README.md and write comments while coding.
+- Because you can not write an entire book without interruption you should comment the stage of your work in a README and make sure to backup your files:
+Frequently edit the file README.md and add comments to your code continuously.

-- Sometimes you want to store several version of your book while keeping track of all changes: use git to commit snapshots of your project.
+- Sometimes you want to store several versions of your book while keeping track of all changes:
+use git to commit snapshots of your project.

-- Someday you want to pass on your work to colleagues and/or reviewers: use packrat to ensure applicability of your project.
+- Someday you want to pass on your work to colleagues and/or reviewers:
+use packrat to ensure applicability of your project.

 ## Installation of the R-package `framework`